vuestorefront/storefront-ui/packages/tests/README.md

 Currently code coverage is implemented only for `vue`.
 Coverage can be checked locally, by running `yarn test:ci:vue` in `root` directory or `yarn test:ci` in `apps/preview/vue` directory.
-Additionally, if to run only a single test file you can use command like: `SPEC=VsfAlert yarn test:ci`.
-It will run cypress headless tests and generation report only for specified component test file (`VsfAlert` in this example).
+Additionally, if to run only a single test file you can use command like: `SPEC=SfAlert yarn test:ci`.
+It will run cypress headless tests and generation report only for specified component test file (`SfAlert` in this example).